RIKEN-RCCS/perf_helper/README.md

 ## Execution

-1. Sample execution script:
+1. Sample script:

 This script execute load module 9times and measure each counter set defined by environment variables COUNTER[0-9].
+Since the measurement results are output to standard output, it is recommended to redirect them to an appropriate file.

 ```bash
 #!/bin/sh